zedwick/Modular-Datapack-Kit/MDK-Rounds/README.md

 Will run at the very start when the server is loaded, and again after the postgame phase before checking if there are enough players to start the game (countdown).

+### #mdk_rounds:event/game_state_changed/to_setup_lobby

+Runs at the start of the setup_lobby phase, preceding the lobby phase; this would be a good time to clear any remaining data from the previous game, and optionally reset the arena or load the lobby structure.

 ### #mdk_rounds:event/game_state_changed/to_lobby

 Runs at the start of the lobby phase, when the timer begins counting down to the start of the game; would be a good time to warn players of the impending start of the game.

+### #mdk_rounds:event/game_state_changed/to_setup_ingame

+Runs at the start of the setup_ingame phase, preceding the ingame phase; this would be a good time to load the game's arena, and prepare any randomised features for the round.

 ### #mdk_rounds:event/game_state_changed/to_ingame

 Runs at the start of the game; a good place to start or reset anything needed during the game.

+### #mdk_rounds:event/game_state_changed/to_setup_postgame

+Runs at the start of the setup_postgame phase, preceding the postgame phase; this would be where you stop any game functions, move players out of the arena or set them to spectator mode and otherwise prepare for the postgame review.

 ### #mdk_rounds:event/game_state_changed/to_postgame